cscwcu/workshops/success-in-computer-science/time_management.md

 ## 3.1 Don't Procrastinate

-Okay so we all struggle with this one, and it's definitely a tip you've heard everything.
+Okay so we all struggle with this one, and it's definitely a tip you've heard everywhere.
 BUT this one is especially crucial in computer science.
 The projects you're going to work on WILL take a lot more time than what you expect.
 Not a single project will be completed in one night or one sitting, so it's more important than any other major to get started early.
 Along with this, once projects or tests start to come out, you can expect them to continue coming.
-Week 5 is when a computer science students semester actually starts, so don't let the first few weeks of the semester fool you.
+Week 5 is when a computer science student's semester actually starts, so don't let the first few weeks of the semester fool you.

 ## 3.2 Calendar or Planner